CURRENT ACADEMIC RESEARCH INTERESTS

 Supervisor: Dr. Cecil Konijnendijk van den Bosch

 Abstract: Arboriculture and urban forestry are seen to be male-dominated industries.
 Historically, this was the case being that operations were physical and labour-intensive.
 Despite the challenges that women have faced in these industries, in recent years, we are seeing more young women embrace opportunities and pursue careers in these fields.
 Arboriculture and urban forestry are growing fields of research and practice where women’s contributions can be represented, communicated and celebrated more broadly.
 More research is focusing on gender balance and the diverse communities that comprise both traditional and urban forest sectors.
 There is also more attention being paid to this area in practical operations and management.
-The central objectives of this research are to: a) Assess the current status of women’s participation in arboriculture and urban forestry, with a focus on identity constructions and diversity; b) Examine various narratives relating to barriers, experiences, motivations and perspectives of women by women; c) Identify and describe current communities of knowledge and practice in urban forestry and arboriculture, with emphasis on the role of women in these; d) Develop new models and tools for enhancing collaborative practice and transdisciplinary learning; and, e) Enhance the participation of women in the arboricultural and urban forestry workforce/labour market (e.g. by identifying and removing barriers).
-In October of 2017, we surveyed women in these industries, in Canada and the United States, who were willing to share their experiences and insights by participating in an online survey.
-Questions asked consider personal experiences as a woman working in arboriculture and/or urban forestry; explorations include inquiry into employment and leadership, education and certification, marital status, age, income, career history, relevant topic areas to daily practice, diversity, equality, gender balance, opportunities and challenges.
-Data is currently being analyzed; results will be presented at various conferences in 2018, and published in peer-reviewed journals.
-By conducting a survey to understand women’s motivations, inspirations and perspectives of working in the urban forestry and arboricultural industries, results of this project will provide valuable insight into how women participate in and perceive, influence and engage within the arboricultural and urban forestry labour market.
+The central objectives of this research are to assess the current status of women’s participation in arboriculture and urban forestry, to examine various narratives relating to barriers, experiences, motivations and perspectives of women by women, and to enhance and encourage the participation of women in the arboricultural and urban forestry labour markets.
+Methods included an online survey of women working in these industries in both Canada and the United States.
+Questions asked considered: personal experiences, inquiry into employment and leadership, education and certification, marital status, age, income, career history, daily practice, diversity, equality, gender balance, opportunities and challenges.
+Results yielded from over 500 respondents, provide valuable insight into how women participate in and perceive, influence and engage within the arboricultural and urban forestry workforce.

 Learning from Limbwalkers: Arborists’ stories in Southern Ontario’s urban forests